 The red along the frame sides is called bole.
 It appears like a lacquer color but contains rabbit glue.
 When one wets it with a brush, it becomes sticky enough to attract the gold leaf.
 Once the gilder has laid the leaves all along the frame’s sides, it is time to wait at least 12 hours.
 After that time, the bole will be dried entirely, and the Gouache gilding will be completed.
 The frame is then ready for the polishing phase, known as gold burnishing.

-In this video you are able to see only the phase of the laying of the golden leaves.
-This is the most difficult part of the gold leaf gilding, the most complex and delicate work, where the gilder need to be very focused on the pillow, the knife and the brush all toghether.
-With a complicated play of puffs, the gold leaf is extracted from the small book, cut to size and spread delicately on the wet surface upon the red bole.
-As you see water is the key element to do the whole process.
+This video shows how the gilder lays the golden leaves on the frame.
+This is the most challenging part of the gold leaf gilding.
+It is a complex and delicate work because one must focus on the pillow, the knife, and the brush at the same time.
+With a skillful play of puffs, one picks the gold leaf from the book, cuts it to size, and applies it delicately on the wet red bole.
+As you noticed, water is the critical element of the whole process.